 The Historically Underutilized Business Zones (HUBZone) program helps small businesses in urban and rural communities gain preferential access to federal procurement opportunities.

-There is an abundance of information and resources regarding starting a small business, but good information on starting a nonprofit is harder to come by.
-Here we have compiled a list of some of the best resources to assist in every stage of starting a nonprofit.
+Information and resources regarding starting a small business are abundant, but valuable information on initiating a nonprofit is harder to come by.
+Enjoy a compiled list of some of the best resources to assist in every stage of starting a nonprofit.

 The Ohio Secretary of State’s office authorizes companies to do business in Ohio and strives to make the filing process as straightforward as possible.
-This guide provides assistance on the process of starting a nonprofit.
+This guide aids in the process of starting a nonprofit.

-There are resources and events for every type of small business or nonprofit that fits your passion.
-Be sure to reach out to neighborhood business associations and districts, such as the East Walnut Hills Business Association and the West End Business Association for additional support and resources.
+Many resources and events are available for every type of small business or nonprofit that fits your passion.
+Contact neighborhood business associations and districts for additional support and help.
 If there are other resources for starting a Cincinnati small business or nonprofit that we have missed, please contact The Voice of Black Cincinnati.